Internet Resources for Financial Aid

 Financial Aid Calculators

 Most financial aid calculators on the Internet are complicated by the fact that they require specific information on college costs and provide only an estimate of the expected family contribution (EFC) and not an estimate of the federal Pell grant or NYS TAP award.
 For federal student aid, the best bet for most students is to complete the FAFSA and within two weeks the student will receive his or her official student aid report, which will contain his or her official EFC and notification of their Pell grant eligibility.
 Students who correctly list Empire State College as their school of record will have their FAFSA information automatically transmitted from the federal processor to Empire State College's financial aid office.

 Other Websites of Interest

-- Student Aid Guide: federal publication that explains eligibility requirements, deadlines, application process, etc. for federal Pell grants, federal work study, federal Perkins loans, federal supplemental educational opportunity grants and federal student loans
+- Student Aid Guide: explains eligibility requirements, deadlines, application process, etc. for federal Pell grants, federal work study, federal Perkins loans, federal supplemental educational opportunity grants and federal student loans

 - Direct Loan Servicing Center: provides students with telephone numbers regarding loan regulations, repayment, deferments, consolidation, etc.